About 13% of Western Mass. residents are food insecure, a rate higher than any other food bank service area in the state.

-The Food Bank of Western Massachusetts currently serves approximately 200,000 people per year through its emergency feeding programs.
+The need for food assistance in Western Massachusetts is steadily increasing, while critical food sources have undergone drastic cuts.
+The Food Bank of Western Massachusetts currently serves over 200,000 people per year through its feeding programs.

-According to the 2010 Feeding America Hunger in America study, 571,600 people statewide are in need of emergency food assistance—that’s one in eight Massachusetts residents.
+According to the 2010 Hunger in America study, 571,600 people statewide are in need of emergency food assistance.
 The same study showed that over half of emergency feeding program clients must visit emergency programs more than 6 times per year.

 MEFAP meets core nutritional needs for struggling families (some of whom are not able to qualify for federal programs such as SNAP or WIC):